melissabreynolds/personalsite/publications.md

 “The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” forthcoming in the journal _Social History of Medicine_.

-<a href="{{ site.baseurl }}/jbsarticle.pdf">"'Here is a good boke to lerne’: Practical books, the coming of the press,
-and the search for knowledge, ca. 1400–1560,"</a> _Journal of British Studies_ 58, no. 2
+["'Here is a good boke to lerne’: Practical books, the coming of the press, and the search for knowledge, ca. 1400–1560,"](https://www.cambridge.org/core/journals/journal-of-british-studies/article/here-is-a-good-boke-to-lerne-practical-books-the-coming-of-the-press-and-the-search-for-knowledge-ca-14001560/8217EBC4F6CE53F1084709587B7C2E12/share/a024150fe1501e59df5b45628147fdd3df550196) _Journal of British Studies_ 58, no. 2
 (April 2019): 259–288.
 	* _Honorable mention, 2020 Society of Fellows in Critical Bibliography Essay Prize_

 ### Editions and Translations

-Pamela Smith et al., eds., [_Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English Translation of Bibliothèque nationale de France MS Fr.
+Pamela Smith et al., eds., [_Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English Translation of Bibliothèque nationale de France MS Fr.
 640_](https://edition640.makingandknowing.org), edition640.makingandknowing.org
 (as four-year member of the translation and transcription team)
 	* _Winner, Eugene S. Ferguson Prize, Society for the History of Technology_